Lesson 1: Intro to Serial

 1. Videos

 Devices need to communicate.
-Sensors to microcontrollers.
-Microcontrollers to computers.
-Computers to the Internet.
+Sensors talk to microcontrollers.
+Microcontrollers talk to computers.
+Computers talk to the Internet.
 And beyond!
-Many different protocols have been created to support device-to-device communication from Ethernet and Zigbee to WiFi and Bluetooth.
+Many different protocols have been created to support device-to-device communication—from Ethernet and Zigbee to WiFi and Bluetooth.
 In this lesson, we will focus on asynchronous serial communication, specifically TTL serial (Transistor-Transistor Logic Serial)—an enduring standard that has prevailed since the beginning of personal computers and is what the Arduino Serial library uses.

 Unlike other popular serial communication protocols like I2C and SPI, TTL serial is asynchronous, which means it does not rely on a shared clock signal (precisely timed voltage pulses) paired with its data lines.
 This has the benefit of fewer wires but does result in a bit of communication overhead for each transmitted “packet” or data frame.

-In this lesson, we’ll dive into asynchronous serial communication and how we can use it for bidrectional Computer ↔ Arduino communication.
+In this lesson, we’ll dive into asynchronous serial communication and how we can use it for bidirectional Computer ↔ Arduino communication.
+By the end, you’ll have sent data from a terminal, a Python script, and the Arduino Serial Monitor—and you’ll understand the protocol well enough to design your own communication schemes! 🔌

 Serial communication with Arduino